-Foundation Courses: 0-15 semester hours The foundation courses a student must full student's undergraduate coursework and professional experience.
+Foundation Courses: 0-15 semester hours

+The foundation courses a student must fulfill is determined by the chairperson's review of the student's undergraduate coursework and professional experience.
 If foundation courses are needed, they should be among the first courses taken.